 A hundred years ago, grain was ground into flour using two large stones, called millstones.
 Since then, the science of milling grain into flour has changed dramatically.

-Improved equipment, better transportation and particularly computerization have increased milling capacity, allowing mills to expand their production.
-Four recently constructed mills in Egypt are a prime example.
+Improved equipment, better transportation, and computerization have increased milling capacity, allowing mills to expand their production.
+Four newly constructed mills in Egypt are a prime example.
 In an effort to cut costs and produce a higher grade flour, developers have built new, modern mills in the same buildings where giant millstones used to stand.

-"What we do may seem like a small part of the big picture," said Bruno Forgue, ProSoft’s Regional Sales Manger for Europe and the Middle East.
-"But the fact is, our interface modules allow companies like United Milling Systems, Allen-Bradley and Automatic Syd to use the equipment they feel is best suited for the situation without having to worry about specific protocols.
+"What we do may seem like a small part of the big picture," said ProSoft’s Regional Sales Director.
+"But the fact is, our interface modules allow companies like Allen-Bradley and Automatic Syd use the equipment they feel is best suited for the situation without having to worry about specific protocols.
 If we don't have an application interface that will work for a particular client, we're willing to seriously look at developing one.
-We view ourselves as a ‘market driven company.'"
+We view ourselves as a ‘market-driven company.’ ”